Honey Garlic Oxymel (Fermented Garlic in Honey & Vinegar)

 • Peel all the garlic cloves and trim off any dry root ends.
 Discard any soft, moldy, or sprouting cloves.

 • Add the peeled garlic to the clean, dry 1 liter clip-top jar.
-It should fill roughly the lower half of the jar by height.
+Aim for the garlic to fill about 1/3–1/2 of the jar by height.

 • Pour in the raw honey until the garlic is completely covered.

-• Add the raw apple cider vinegar to nearly fill the jar, leaving about 2–3 cm (1 inch) of headspace at the top.
+• Add the raw apple cider vinegar to the jar, leaving about 5cm (2 inch) of headspace at the top.

 • Gently tilt and swirl the jar to help the honey and vinegar mix and to release any trapped air bubbles.